leo-play-code/Binance-trading-python/README.md

 # binance_trading

+## Quick start:
+* In Terminal cd to the file path

+* In MacOS : source env/bin/activate
+* In Window : pip install -r requirements.txt

+* python3 main.py

 ## Advantage :
 * Everytime changing strategy don't need to rewrite the all file , only need to change strategy
 * Reusable